Hola 👋

 Kelly Creek Station Entrance

-If you’re staying in the Puerto Viejo area, reaching the Kelly Creek entrance is super straightforward.
-It’s around 20 minutes of diving on Highway 36, and you’ll turn off into Cahuita Town.
-You’ll pass by a few small parking lots before you reach a big lot at the end.
-We prefer to pay a few extra dollars and park in the small private lots, where security is a bit better.
+If you’re staying in the Puerto Viejo area, reaching the Kelly Creek entrance is really straightforward.
+It’s around 20 minutes of diving on Highway 36, and you’ll turn off into Cahuita.
+Getting into town, you’ll pass by a few small private paid lots before you get to the park.
+There’s some street parking right out front if you get there early enough, and also a big parking area behind the cafe at the entrance.

 The entrance fee at this entrance is by donation.
-With a minimum expected of ₡1000, we encourage you to leave a little more.
+With a minimum expected of ₡1000 per person, we encourage you to leave a little more.
 It’s not much money and your donation helps keep the park funded.
 You’ll be asked to write your names and contact info in the park registry and then you can enter.

 Kelly Creek – 20 minutes from P.V.